briansingh/briansingh.github.io/containerization crash course.md

 ```
 image: localhost:5000/imgoriginv2
 ```
-6) Edit the chart file at `/helmstuffhere/Chart.yaml` to reflect the new version of our application
+7) Edit the chart file at `/helmstuffhere/Chart.yaml` to reflect the new version of our application
 ```
 apiVersion: v2
 name: io-release
-description: A Helm chart for brian applications
+description: A Helm chart for my applications
 type: application

 # This is the chart version.
 This version number should be incremented each time you make changes